shasait/teleport/README.md

 ### FullSync VirtualMachine

 * Create VM on target hypervisor (translate config if needed)
+* Take Snapshot of Volumes
 * FullSync of Volumes

+### IncrSync VirtualMachine (TODO)

+* Update VM on target hypervisor (translate config if needed)
+* Take Snapshot of Volumes
+* IncrSync Volume if already existing on target, otherwise do FullSync

+### Migrate VirtualMachine (TODO)

+* Shutdown VM if running
+* IncrSync VM if already existing on target hypervisor, otherwise do FullSync
+* Start VM on target hypervisor if it was running on source before

 ... more to come